Join hundreds of young ringers up and down the country.

 Most bell ringers learn as young people, and many have continued their whole life.
 In most bell towers you can learn to ring from age 11, as it is much more about technique than strength.

 Once you can ring the basics, there are local young ringers groups to join which have social trips and events to meet friends and have fun.

 Bell ringing can be an enjoyable and enriching hobby for young people.
 They are also fast learners and can progress to being some of the best bell ringers.

 Bells can be dangerous instruments, however accidents are rare as careful tuition minimises the risks.
-Tutors who are accredited under the Integrated Teacher Training Scheme will have attended a one-day seminar and followed a supervised teaching programme before becoming members of the Association of Ringing Teachers.
-However the Scheme is still very much in its early stages and hasn't yet embraced the majority of practising teachers.
+Tutors who are accredited under the Association of Ringing Teachers Training Scheme will have attended a one-day seminar and followed a supervised teaching programme before becoming members of the Association of Ringing Teachers.
+The number of ART Accredited Ringing Teachers is continuing to grow and covers most areas popular ringing areas.